 I get a lot of feedback from folks who read my articles but still have trouble picking a bar that is going to be good for everything they plan on doing.
 Bars differ in their features, and for a 7ft bar that looks much like any others, there are a surprising number of tradeoffs built into it that are suited for different types of exercises.

 So with that in mind, let’s explore what a really good pick for most people would be today for an all-around barbell that is suitable enough for all exercises.

 Note that these are all olympic barbells, not standard barbells.

 Halfway between the center of the bar and the ends are 1/4″ gaps in the knurling.
 Their only purpose is to help you consistently place your hands.

 On IPF bars the marks are placed at about where you would place one of your fingers for bench pressing, more or less, all depending on your size and preference.
-On IWF bars the marks are a little farther out, to accommodate a typical grip width for snatches.
+On IWF certified bars the marks are a little farther out, to accommodate a typical grip width for snatches.

 When you’re doing a variety of exercises, it’s nice to have both marks so you can make sure your hands are at the right spot no matter what you’re doing and you aren’t left with several inches of distance that you’re forced to eyeball.
 Particularly at max attempts or in competitions it’s important to have a symmetrical grip so only a minimum amount of your strength goes towards stabilizing the bar.

 At least a little whip is important for cleans, but you really don’t want it for back squats, bench presses, or overhead presses.
 This rules out the stiffest of the popular bars like the Texas Power Bar and Rogue Power Bar.